In last week’s blog article we gave you 5 tips on presenting to large audiences. Now is the turn for small audiences.

 3. Print out your notes

 If you end up unable to view your slide set for any reason, you will at least have a hard copy of your notes as a reminder of what comes next.
 You could also print handouts for your audience and distribute these if necessary.
+See above if your video feed fails – you’ll need your notes for the audio only version for sure!

 4. Get drawing!